 If experience, understanding, or training in specific laws or regulations is required for your target job — and you are qualified — include the names of these laws and regulations, like ITAR/EAR (International Traffic in Arms Regulations / Export Administration Regulations) or Sarbanes–Oxley (SOX) compliance.

 Notice that both the whole term (e.g. “Sarbanes-Oxley”) and the acronym (“SOX”) are included.
 Again, this should mean that your Profile will be found regardless of which version of the name of the law is included.

-Do the research to identify your best keywords.
+Do the research to identify your best and most important keywords.
 Then, include those terms, appropriately, in your 12 Steps to Outrank Your Competitors in LinkedIn Search in 2020 (Personal LinkedIn SEO), resumes, job applications, and other online professional visibility, as appropriate.

 - Do NOT be inaccurate or deceptive!
 “Marketing mode” is fine; scam mode is not a good long-term strategy.
 People are fired for lying on their resume or job application even when the lies are discovered after several years of employment.